anoma/typhon/docs/fromTLAtoStateright.md

 ‽

-## Message “queues” and local state of resource managers
+## Message “queues” vs. local state of resource managers vs. X

 In the example,
 the `TypeOK`-predicate provides some information about which state is local to the resource managers.

 …

+## Actions

 <!--